jdcba/thermometer/README.md

  - Built-in support for more facts
    - Support for streaming comparisons
    - Support for statistical comparisons
-   - Support for testing in-memory pipes without going to disk
- - A ThermometerSink that would allow in memory fact checking
- - Support for running full jobs in the same fact framework
   - Support for re-running tests with different scalding modes
  - Add the ability for Context to not depend on hdfs, via some sort of in memory representation for assertions.